jimeharrisjr/bloom/README.md

 bloom
 =====
 ### Forking Jim Hester's Bloom repo for maintenance and feature enhancement
-WARNING: This is still buggy, and unexpectedly crashes in Rstudio.
+WARNING: This _might_ still be buggy, and crash in Rstudio, but avoiding recursive stack overflow seems to have helped

 Scaling, counting Bloom filter for R using Rcpp bindings for [dablooms](https://github.com/bitly/dablooms/).